LightTable/LightTable/README.md

 Prebuilt binaries are available through [lighttable.com](http://lighttable.com).
 To build and use a developer version of Light Table [see these instructions](doc/developer-install.md).

-### OS/X 10.10 (Yosemite)
+### Note for OS/X 10.10 (Yosemite) Users

-Plese note that a bug in node-webkit currently causes performance problems in Light Table on OS/X Yosemite.
-Yosemite users can build Light Table for the forthcoming version based on aotm-shell by [following these instructions](https://groups.google.com/d/msg/light-table-discussion/PfQ6kCKrj84/hMNG7flMoZkJ), but please note that the atom-shell version is not yet stable.
+Please note that a bug in node-webkit currently causes performance problems in Light Table on OS/X Yosemite.
+Yosemite users can build Light Table for the forthcoming version based on atom-shell by [following these instructions](https://groups.google.com/d/msg/light-table-discussion/PfQ6kCKrj84/hMNG7flMoZkJ), but please note that the atom-shell version is not yet stable.

 ## Documentation